fhircast/sandbox.js/README.md

 Different port settings are required when running multiple sandboxes locally.
-They can be set on the command-line when starting node:
+They can be set on the command-line when starting the instance:
 ```
-MODE=ai PORT=3001 node sandbox.js
+MODE=client PORT=3001 node sandbox.js
 ```

-They can be set in launch.json as well:
+Or in launch.json:
 ```
   "configurations": [
         {